header-banner-brazil-nuts-growing.jpg

 Where Do Brazil Nuts Come From?

-To make things confusing, the Brazil nut is actually a seed, not a nut.
+To make things confusing, the Brazil nut is a seed, not a nut.
 These seeds come from the fruits of one of the largest and longest-living organisms in the Amazon rainforest: the Brazil nut tree or Bertholletia Excelsa.
-Coined ‘excelsa’ in 1808 by naturalists Alexander von Humboldt and Aime Bonpland for its impressive size, these Amazonian giants tower above the canopy, reaching heights of up to 50 metres and establishing trunks as wide as men.
+Coined ‘excelsa’ in 1808 by naturalists Alexander von Humboldt and Aime Bonpland for their impressive size, these Amazonian giants tower above the canopy, reaching heights of up to 50 metres and establishing trunks of 1 to 2 meters in diameter.
 Using radiocarbon dating, some trees have been aged between 800 and 1000 years old.3 The tree can be found widely distributed throughout the Amazon, in areas of non-flooded ground across the Guianas, Colombia, Venezuela, Peru, Bolivia and Brazil.4

 How Are Brazil Nuts Harvested?

-Collectors harvest brazil nuts during the wet season (January-March) when most of the trees’ fruit has fallen to the forest floor.
-Mature fruits resemble woody cannonballs which are so robust that only the agouti, a rodent with the right dental equipment, can crack them open.
-Each fruit contains roughly 20 seeds (nuts) which are individually armoured and neatly packed like orange segments.
+Collectors harvest Brazil nuts during the wet season (January-March) when most of the trees’ fruit has fallen to the forest floor.
+Mature fruits resemble woody cannonballs so robust that only the agouti, a rodent with the right dental equipment, can crack them open.
+Each fruit contains roughly 20 seeds (nuts), which are individually armoured and neatly packed like orange segments.

 Related articles